 - The Firebird

-Every Ballet dancer, at some point in their young life, will have a book with stories from the Ballet in.
+Every Ballet dancer, at some point in their young lives, will have a book with stories from the Ballet in.
 I was no different!
 My mum brought me this book, and for some time, it was a treasure of mine.
 I would read it under my covers with a torch at night in my dormitory at school.
 One of the horrible girls in my class tried to steal it from me so I'm very glad I still have it today!
 The style of the artwork in this book influenced my GCSE artwork.

 It's funny because writing this particular blog post has been a real flashback in time for me.
 We should all try to remember the child within us by doing something childlike every now and then.
 I am suddenly compelled to read these books all over again!